Resources for current Clean Air Ambassadors:

 Clean Air Ambassador Network

 In the summer of 2018 Clean Air Methow launched the Clean Air Ambassador Network - one of the largest, rural networks of low-cost sensors in the world!
-As of the Spring of 2022, Clean Air Methow works with 30 Clean Air Ambassadors, each who host their own air quality sensor (outdoor and indoor), in the Methow Valley between Pateros and Mazama.
+As of the Spring of 2022, Clean Air Methow works with 35+ Clean Air Ambassadors, each who host their own air quality sensor (outdoor and indoor), in the Methow and Okanogan Valleys.

 In addition to maintaining and cleaning their instrument regularly, our ambassadors pledge to liaise with the community on the importance of both clean indoor and outdoor air, and promote the work of Clean Air Methow.